silverqx/TinyORM/docs/tinyorm-relationships.md

 However, the second parameter is more interesting, here you have to provide a type-id of all related models.
 The TinyORM needs these types to store relationships in the hash.

-Next, you have to define the `relationVisitor` method, which maps a relation name to a related model's type-id.
-Last but not least, you have to define the `u_relations` hash, which maps a relation name to the relationship method.
+Next, you have to define the `u_relations` hash, which maps a relation name to the relationship method. 🔥🚀🙌

 > {note} You may omit the `friend Model` declaration and define all the private data and function members as public.